After an all-night shoot, choosing the way home

 Aoi's loft room offers ample personal space, allowing her to lie down on the bed and rest peacefully.
 What's more, the total fare is only slightly cheaper than a reserved seat on the Shinkansen.
 Feeling the cool morning air as she boarded the ship and watched the city of Kobe slowly recede into the distance, she felt that she had made the right choice.

 Inside the ship, the pleasant vibrations and smell of the sea continued, and before I knew it, I was dozing off.
-When I woke up, the ship had already passed under the Setouchi Ohashi Bridge and Takamatsu East Port was in sight.
+When I woke up, the ship had already passed under the Akashi Kaikyo Bridge and Takamatsu East Port was in sight.

 The charm of ferry travel and next video